apreus/paris-project-exhibition/_paris-project-exhibition/pci_35.md

 notes: this may be the correct statue, and it's possible to purchase the image
 rights:
 selection:
-caption: The Spinaro (known as Tireur d'√©pine in French or Boy with Thorn in English) is a genre of ancient statue depicting a boy removing a thorn from the bottom of his foot.
-The most famous example of the Spinario genre is held by the Musei Capitolini in Rome, but there are many bronze copies dating from the Renaissance onwards.
+caption: Roman bronze "Spinario" statue from the first century B.C. held by the Musei Capitolini in Rome.
-order: '34'
+order: '19'
 layout: paris-project-exhibition
 collection: paris-project-exhibition
 thumbnail: "/img/derivatives/iiif/images/pci_35/full/250,/0/default.jpg"